byu-cpe/ComputingBootCamp/website/_selfpaced/31_prjxray.md

 order: 3
 ---

-# Project XRAY Bootcamp

-These instructions provide the "bootcamp" steps for learning about the ProjectXRAY.
-You can access the project on GitHub at: https://github.com/SymbiFlow/prjxray

 ## Overview

 [Project X-Ray](https://github.com/SymbiFlow/prjxray) is a project that documents the [Xilinx 7 Series](https://www.xilinx.com/support/documentation/selection-guides/7-series-product-selection-guide.pdf) bitstream.
 Essentially, Project X-Ray can build databases that map the elements (Lookup tables, interconnects, muxes, ports, etc.) for an FPGA part to their corresponding bits in the bitstream.